-Identity Released of San Bernardino Gas Station Cashier Fatally Shot During Robbery
+San Bernardino Gas Station Cashier Who Was Fatally Shot During Robbery ID’d

 Authorities released the name of a man who they said died after being shot Friday during a robbery at a San Bernardino gas station where he worked as a cashier.

 The victim was identified as Beshou Soliman, 30, of Colton.
-Officials said he had two small children at home.
+Friends said he had a wife and two small children.

 The San Bernardino Police Department at 5:39 p.m. received several 911 calls regarding a robbery and shooting at the gas station located at 505 W. Orange Show Road, according to a news release.
 Officers arrived and found Soliman on the floor inside the business, bleeding from a gunshot wound, police said.